Amazon Echo Studio

 Alexa just keeps getting smarter, thanks to frequent updates that expand her toolkit.
 While there are some fundamental features you should definitely know about, there are new tricks that become available each month.
-You can try out the following with the Amazon Echo Dot with Clock.

 Group conversation for all of your devices

 Getting someone’s attention in another room can be challenging, especially if you have kids who routinely crank the music in their rooms.
 You can now conduct group conversations using Alexa’s Drop In feature, where you’ll be able to connect to other Echo devices.
 Essentially, it’s very similar to an intercom system.

 You can always stay up-to-date with your reminders thanks to a new feature that will play them across all of your Alexa devices.
 In order to enable this, you need to select the Announce on all devices under Settings > Reminders within the Alexa app.